Approx. a 10-minute read.

 Focusing on the lost voices is important.
 Thinking about the ways that our society does not enable people is vital.
 Feminism should not have marketing issues.
 Feminism should be focusing on its objective of social and political equality.
 Feminism should refocus on the critical thinking aspect that interrogates society, our relationships and ourselves and ask: How much of this is bullshit?
 How much of this is authentic?
 Am I treating myself and others with respect and dignity?
 Do I have unfair expectations of myself and others based on their gender or my gender?
 Do I take my genetic makeup and my upbringing for granted?
 Am I listening or am I just talking loudly at people?

 At the end of the day though, I don’t care what you call yourself.
 What matters, whether you are a feminist or an egalitarian, is that you give a shit and you are willing to learn, be uncomfortable, listen, and change.
 What you call yourself doesn’t really matter in the grand scheme of things.

-Now that we have dealt with that, let’s move on to the more important topics.
+Now, let’s move on to the more important topics.